Asclepias syriaca: Uses

 The plant's latex contains large quantities of cardiac glycosides, making the leaves and stems of old tall plants toxic to humans and large animals.
 The young shoots, young leaves, flower buds and immature fruits are all edible raw.

 Euell Gibbons, the author of Stalking the Wild Asparagus (1962), wrote that milkweed is bitter and toxic.
 However, he may have inadvertently prepared common dogbane (Apocynum cannabinum), a poisonous somewhat similar-looking plant instead.
 Gibbons devised a method to remove the bitterness and toxicity by plunging the young shoots into boiling water and cooking for one minute, repeating the procedure at least three times to make the plant safe to eat.
 Some modern foragers consider the bitterness and toxicity issue a myth.
 The plants have no bitterness when tasted raw, and can be cooked like asparagus, with no special processing.

-Failed attempts have been made to exploit rubber (from the latex) and fiber (from seeds' "floss") production from the plant industrially.
+The plant has been studied as a source of rubber from the latex of the plant, and as a fiber source from the seed fluff.
 The fluffy seed hairs have been used as the traditional background for mounted butterflies and other insects.
 The compressed floss has a silk-like sheen.
 The plant has also been explored for commercial use of its bast (inner bark) fiber, which is both strong and soft.
 U. S. Department of Agriculture studies in the 1890s and 1940s found that common milkweed has more potential for commercial processing than any other indigenous bast fiber plant, with estimated yields as high as hemp and quality as good as flax.
 Both the bast fiber and the floss were used historically by Native Americans for cordage and textiles.
 Milkweed has also been cultivated commercially to be used as insulation in winter coats.

 Traditionally, in both North America and Europe, the plant was used to treat respiratory infections such as pleurisy.

 Genomics

 The genome of A. syriaca has been sequenced.
-Genomic analysis of several hundred A. syriaca isolates from throughout the natural range in eastern North America showed that this species is a single panmictic population that experienced expansions about 12,000 years ago, after the recession of North American glaciers, and more recently, about 200 years ago, during clearing of forests for agriculture in the eastern United States.
+Genomic analysis of several hundred different A. syriaca plants from throughout the species natural range in eastern North America showed that this species is a single panmictic population that experienced expansions about 12,000 years ago, after the recession of North American glaciers, and more recently, about 200 years ago, during clearing of forests for agriculture in the eastern United States.